Slightly Obsessed #251: Rosh Hashanah – We Will Be Changed

 The Hebrew term Rosh HaShanah means “the head of the year,” and Jewish tradition teaches that God created the heavens and the earth on this day.
 In Judaism there are two calendars that the Jewish people recognize: the religious new year that occurs in the spring in the month of Nisan, and a civil new year that begins in the fall in the month of Tishrei.
 Rosh Hashanah begins the civil new year in Israel.

 God instituted seven feasts for Israel in the Old Testament that have their fulfillment in Christ Jesus.
-The spring feasts are:
+These are the spring feasts:

 Passover (Pesach) -God instituted the shedding of the blood of the lamb which kept the angel of death from their homes.
 This feast found its ultimate fulfillment in the Lamb that was slain that those who believe in Him might pass out of death into life.
 (Exodus 12; Leviticus 23:5; 1 Corinthians 5:7)